nina6153/website-csci1000-project/README.md

     Next, we want to install all the project dependencies by typing:

     ``` npm install ```

+        If you dont have npm installed on your computer.
+Check out this website for instructions: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 6. Finally, you are ready to start working on the project.